-In clinical practice, the KRAS mutant tumours of colon are considered as a homogeneous group of tumours.
+In clinical practice, the KRAS mutant tumours of the colon are considered as a homogeneous group of tumours.
 However, currently there is direct and indirect evidence of heterogeneity not only in response to treatment, but also in survival.
 Understanding the cellular processes responsible for these differences is important for the research of other treatment methods.
-The study of gene expression in combination with the clinical parameters is used for the detection of new biomarkers and is one of the techniques used to detect specific biological processes for the individual tumours.
+The study of gene expression in combination with clinical parameters is used for the detection of new biomarkers and is one of the techniques used to detect specific biological processes for the individual tumours.
 The main objective of this study was to characterize the gene expression heterogeneity of KRAS mutant colorectal cancer in an unsupervised manner and connect these findings with known clinical, histo-pathological and mutational markers of colorectal cancer and prognosis.
-An unique data set from PETACC-3 clinical study was used for this purpose, which contains information of the gene expression of 313 patients with KRAS mutations in colon accompanied by clinical variables, molecular markers and survival.
+A unique data set from PETACC-3 clinical study was used for this purpose, which contains information of the gene expression of 313 patients with KRAS mutations in the colon, accompanied by clinical variables, molecular markers and survival.
 Unsupervised analysis was used to unveil gene expression heterogeneity.
-By the means of clustering analysis I defined 3 subtypes of patients with KRAS mutant colorectal tumours.
-However, there was not determined any significant association between these subtypes and clinical variables and also there were no differences in prognosis.
-Heterogeneity of colon tumours with KRAS mutation was not clarified by their study on molecular level.
+By means of clustering analysis I defined 3 subtypes of patients with KRAS mutant colorectal tumours.
+However, there was no determination of any significant association between these subtypes and clinical variables and also there were no differences in prognosis.
+Heterogeneity of colon tumours with KRAS mutation was not clarified by their study on a molecular level.
 It seems that unsupervised analysis is not able to identify clinically and biologically meaningful subtypes.

 9. Ivo